aragon/plumbery/docs/intent.md

 # Intent

-Intent to change anything on an organization and its apps, through an Ethereum transaction.
-Allows to get transaction paths from it.
+An intent to create an Ethereum transaction on, or through, an Aragon organization or its apps.
+It allows to retrieve transaction paths or a set of transactions to sign.

 ## Methods